\

 - Andrew Kuntz's The Fiddler's Companion along with extensive notes about thousands of tunes, has tune information in abc format for many of them.

-- The Rum and Onions Band has sheet music in .tif and .gif formats for tunes which the band has played at various R&O concerts.
+- The Rum and Onions Band has sheet music in .tif and .gif formats for tunes which the band has played at various R & O concerts.
+However, you have to be/have been a Rum & Onions member to use the site.
+Search engine for tunes in the public domain.
+Added public domain search engine (April 10, 2018)

 - Peter Yarensky has included a variety of tunes here from many sources including the Wednesday night jam session in Durham, New Hampshire and by the Lamprey River Band with any degree of frequency.
 He has included background information as well.